How to Start an SEO Business From Scratch (2026)

 | Local SEO / GBP Optimization | High | Yes | High |

 The one most new agencies should skip: manual link building as a standalone service.
-I know that’s controversial.
-Link building still matters for rankings.
+Link building still matters for rankings - the Editorial.link survey found agencies allocate 32.1% of overall SEO budgets to link-building.
 But delivering quality links at scale requires publisher relationships that take years to build, or a team you can’t afford yet.
-If a client needs links, either partner with a white-label provider or bundle it into a larger retainer where the links are one component, not the whole offer.
+If a client needs links, partner with a white-label provider or bundle links as one component of a larger retainer.
+Editorial.link Link Building Survey

 How to get your first 3 clients without cold emailing

-Here’s the method that’s worked repeatedly for solo SEO founders I’ve talked to.
+Here’s the method that’s worked repeatedly for solo SEO founders.
 It’s not flashy.
 But it converts.

 Go to the Google Business Profile listings for your target niche in a specific city.
-Find 10 businesses with mediocre-to-bad web presences (slow sites, no schema, thin content, missing from AI search results).
-Then do three things for each one:
+Find 10 businesses with mediocre web presences - slow sites, no schema, thin content, missing from AI search results.
+Then:

-- Record a 3-minute Loom video walking through their site and pointing out 2-3 specific issues you’d fix.
-Not a generic audit.
-Specific: “Your homepage takes 6.2 seconds to load on mobile.
-Here’s what’s causing it.”
+- Record a 3-minute Loom video pointing out 2-3 specific issues.
+Not generic: “Your homepage takes 6.2 seconds to load on mobile.
+Here’s why.”

-- Run their brand name through ChatGPT and Perplexity.
+- Run their brand through ChatGPT and Perplexity.
 Screenshot the results (or the absence of results).
-Include those screenshots in your outreach.

-- Send a short email (under 150 words) with the Loom link and the screenshots.
+- Send a short email - under 150 words - with the Loom link and screenshots.
 No pitch.
-Just: “I noticed a few things that might be costing you customers.
+“I noticed a few things costing you customers.
 Made you a quick video.
 No strings.”

-Out of 10 emails like this, you’ll typically get 3-4 responses and close 1-2 into some form of engagement (paid audit, trial month, or full retainer).
-That’s a 10-20% close rate, which is dramatically better than spray-and-pray cold email.
+Out of 10 emails, you’ll typically close 1-2 into paid engagement.
+That’s a 10-20% close rate, dramatically better than spray-and-pray cold email.
+Saleshandy

 You can’t sell AI-era visibility if you don’t understand it yourself.
-Here’s the skill stack that matters most right now, along with where to learn each one:
+Here’s what matters:

-Entity SEO means helping search engines and LLMs understand what your client’s brand IS, not just what keywords it targets.
-Google’s Knowledge Graph and LLM training data both rely on entity relationships.
-Learn this through schema.org documentation and practice implementing Organization, LocalBusiness, and FAQPage schemas.
+Entity SEO - helping search engines and LLMs understand what a brand IS, not just what keywords it targets.
+Learn through schema.org and practice Organization, LocalBusiness, and FAQPage schemas.

-Structured data and schema markup aren’t new, but they’re newly important because AI systems pull from structured data more reliably than unstructured content.
-Google’s own SEO Starter Guide covers the fundamentals for free.
+Structured data - AI systems pull from structured data more reliably than unstructured content.
+Google’s SEO Starter Guide covers the fundamentals for free.

-GEO monitoring means tracking whether your clients (or their competitors) appear in AI-generated answers.
-There’s no single dominant tool for this yet, which is both a challenge and an opportunity.
-Manual checks across ChatGPT, Perplexity, and Google AI Overviews take 15 minutes per brand per week and give you data no one else is providing.
+GEO monitoring - track whether your clients appear in ChatGPT, Perplexity, Claude, and Google AI Overviews.
+Manual checks take 15 minutes per brand per week.
+That’s data no one else provides yet.

 Frequently Asked Questions About Starting an SEO Business